ezepsosa/beyondfootsteps-client/README.md

 - Numeric values are humanized for readability (“44”, “0.63”, “0.08”, or “N/A”).
 - Path aliases (`@/...`) simplify imports; ensure `tsconfig.json` and bundler alias match.
 - The client uses generated GraphQL types in `src/gql/graphql.ts` for strong typing.
+- Resettlement visualizations use backend aggregation and generic grouping for flexibility and performance.

 ---